kubeflow/website/content/docs/other-guides/istio-in-kubeflow.md

 Most of these components or services are developed independently and help with different parts of the workflow.
 Developing a complete ML workflow or an ML development environment requires combining multiple services and components.
-Kubeflow provides the underlying infrastructure and middleware setup that makes it possible to put such disparate components together.
+Kubeflow provides the underlying infrastructure that makes it possible to put such disparate components together.

 Kubeflow uses Istio as a uniform way to secure, connect, and monitor microservices.
 Specifically: